CLIC by RegOps · Agentic compliance infrastructure for EU AI Act codebases

 Can engineers use CLIC without legal expertise?

 Yes.
-CLIC reads your codebase and outputs concrete engineering tasks — no legal background required.
+CLIC reads your codebase and outputs concrete engineering tasks.
+No legal background required.
 Your legal team reviews the findings.

 How does CLIC fit into an existing pipeline?

-CLIC runs via Git hooks or a single CLI command — no new infrastructure required.
+CLIC runs via Git hooks or a single CLI command.
+No new infrastructure required.

 // built by